A culinary education for the home kitchen — from fond to flame

 ★★ Intermediate$40 minServes 6

-Caponata (Sicilian Sweet and Sour Eggplant) — Vegetables — italian — recipe plated and ready to serve
+Caponata (Sicilian Sweet and Sour Eggplant) — vegetables — italian — recipe plated and ready to serve

 Nutrition (per serving)